NeoAgi/NeoAgi.AWS.CodeArtifact.Pruner/README.md

 ### Logging

 `--logLevel` allows more information to be emitted to the output.
-Information is used by default which may benefit from adding `--checkpointInterval` to provide an activity indicator if desired.
 For reference:

 * `--logLevel warning` provides minimal information to the output on process activity limiting logs to errors or critical events that prevent execution.
 * `--logLevel information` will emit key progress points of the process of the pruner containing package counts and modifications attempted.